MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks/baseline-aks-content.md

 Ideally, monitor your costs in real time or at least at a regular cadence.
 You can then take action before the end of the month when costs are already calculated.
 Also, monitor the monthly trends over time to stay in budget.

 To make data-driven decisions, pinpoint which resource, at a granular level incurs the most cost.
-Also, have a good understanding of the meters that calculate resources usage.
+Also, have a good understanding of the meters that calculate resource usage.
 For example, by analyzing metrics, you can determine whether the platform is oversized.
 You can see the usage meters in Azure Monitor metrics.

 ### Optimize

 Act on recommendations provided by [Azure Advisor](https://portal.azure.com/#blade/Microsoft_Azure_Expert/AdvisorMenuBlade/overview).
 There are other ways to optimize:

-- Enable the cluster autoscaler to detect and remove underutilized nodes in the node pool.
+- Enable the cluster autoscaler to detect and remove underused nodes in the node pool.

   > [!IMPORTANT]
-  > Aggressively changing cluster autoscaler settings, such as min/max node settings for a node pool, to affect costs might have counterproductive results.
-For example, if `scale-down-unneeded-time` is set to 10 minutes, and the min/max node settings are modified every five minutes based on workload characteristics, the number of nodes will never reduce.
+  > Aggressively changing cluster autoscaler settings, such as minimum and maximum node settings for a node pool, to affect costs might have counterproductive results.
+For example, if `scale-down-unneeded-time` is set to 10 minutes, and the minimum and maximum node settings are modified every five minutes based on workload characteristics, the number of nodes will never reduce.
 This is because the calculation of the unneeded time for each node resets due to the cluster autoscaler settings being refreshed.

 - Choose a lower SKU for the node pools, if your workload supports it.

 - If the application doesn't require burst scaling, consider sizing the cluster to just the right size by analyzing performance metrics over time.

 - If your workload supports it, [scale your user node pools to 0 nodes](/azure/aks/scale-cluster#scale-user-node-pools-to-0) when there's no expectation for them to be running.
-Also, if there are no workloads left scheduled to run in your cluster, consider using the [AKS Start/Stop feature](/azure/aks/start-stop-cluster) to shut down all compute, which includes your system node pool and the AKS control plane.
+Also, if there are no workloads left scheduled to run in your cluster, consider using the [AKS start/stop feature](/azure/aks/start-stop-cluster) to shut down all compute, which includes your system node pool and the AKS control plane.

 For other cost-related information, see [AKS pricing](https://azure.microsoft.com/pricing/details/kubernetes-service/).